clearcare/policies/source/sections/07-systems_access_policy.md

 Cloudticity does not use paper records for any sensitive information.
 Use of paper for recording and storing sensitive data is against Cloudticity policies.

+The only acceptable exception to this policy is the use of paper to store recovery keys for FileVault, BitLocker, or the equivalent.
+In this case, the paper must be secured in an external, locked facility such as a bank safe deposit box.

 ## 7.12 Password Management

 1. User IDs and passwords are used to control access to Cloudticity systems and may not be disclosed to anyone for any reason.